-NB author by Mark Harris Nov 1, 2017
+by NetBrain Nov 1, 2017

-What is EIGRP?
+What Is EIGRP?

-Enhanced Interior Gateway Protocol (EIGRP) is a Cisco proprietary distance vector routing protocol commonly used in modern networks.
+Enhanced Interior Gateway Routing Protocol (EIGRP) is a Cisco proprietary distance vector routing protocol commonly used in modern networks.
 It speeds up convergence by storing backup routes in the topology table and using them when a primary route fails.
 There are many common failures that may occur to inhibit successful EIGRP routing, for example:

-• Failure to form neighbor relationships
+- Failure to form neighbor relationships

-• Routes missing from the topology or routing table
+- Routes missing from the topology or routing table

-• Routes not being redistributed into EIGRP
+- Routes not being redistributed into EIGRP

-• EIGRP routes stuck in Active state
+- EIGRP routes stuck in Active state

-Network automation can help you troubleshoot EIGRP routing problems more effectively.
-You can instantly create a Dynamic Network Map to target an EIGRP AS, then you can drill down with automation to diagnose neighbor adjacencies, route table changes, and configuration discrepancies in real-time.
-This same methodology can be applied towards troubleshooting any other dynamic routing protocols including OSPF, IS-IS, RIPv2, and BGP.
+Network automation helps you troubleshoot EIGRP routing problems more efficiently.
+You can instantly create a Dynamic Network Map to target an EIGRP Autonomous System (AS), then you can drill down with automation to diagnose neighbor adjacencies, route table changes, and configuration discrepancies in real time.

-How to Troubleshoot EIGRP
+How to Streamline EIGRP Troubleshooting

-Map the EIGRP AS Instantly
+1. Map the EIGRP AS Instantly

 Instantly Map an EIGRP Autonomous System